-I span traditional and emerging mediums, from oil on canvas, to interactive binaural audio for augmented experience.
+I span traditional and emerging mediums.
 I've been a practising artist, audio engineer and lecturer amongst other things.

 I am working towards my PhD with Becky Stewart and Mark Sandler, both of the Centre for Digital Music and in the Media & Arts Tech programme at Queen Mary Uni London.
 I completed my masters in the School of Music & Fine Art at the Uni of Kent under Claudia Molitor and Sarah Turner, and that (+ insane prices ++ a love of the outdoors) is why I moved from London to Kent.
 I have lived other places, including New York, Canada and Hong Kong.

 I run workshops, record audio, and I research and make immersive work.